Question from Emile: I’m in the process of opening my own third-party remote customer service business.

 Rick’s answer: Emile, there are several ways to use two Internet connections with one network, but the one I recommend in your situation is setting up your network with a dual-WAN router.

 A dual-WAN router will allow you to connect two high-speed Internet connections to a single router to create a single Wi-Fi and/or wired network.
+But, the internet-speeds will also depend on the providers you choose, so it’s best to explore and compare internet service providers so that you choose the best one for your internet connection requirements.

-The two Internet connections can operate in one of two modes:
+Internet connections can operate in one of two modes:

 1 – Failover Mode – If you set the router to use this mode you would designate the Xfinity connection to be the primary (Active) connection and the Verizon connection to be the backup (Passive) connection.